 The College Archives and Special Collections holds archival collections that document our institution and its students, staff, and faculty, as well as published and manuscript works spanning the 9th century to the present that are rare, valuable, unique, or that require special handling.
 The College Archives will be closed during the campus quiet period and will be available by appointment to current students, staff, and faculty when the library building opens.
 Macalester College Archives FAQ

 Interlibrary Loan (ILL) is a service that we participate in to help you get books, book chapters, dissertations, articles, and DVDs from other libraries–when you can’t get it from our library.
 Submit an ILL request, and we do all of the work to figure out what library can lend it.
-(Under certain circumstances, we are using interlibrary loan to request certain items that are physically located in our library, see below.)

 Requests types are split up by the format that the item is in.
 Delivery method is also dependent on format: